-Committees: Executive and Public Policy Shares:
+and Public Policy

-WILFORD D. GODBOLD, JR., PRESIDENT, CHIEF EXECUTIVE OFFICER AND A DIRECTOR OF -ZERO CORPORATION, AN INTERNATIONAL MANUFACTURER OF ENCLOSURES AND COOLING EQUIPMENT FOR THE ELECTRONICS MARKET, AND OF AIR CARGO AND AIR FREIGHT ENCLOSURES.
+WILFORD D. GODBOLD, JR., PRESIDENT, CHIEF EXECUTIVE OFFICER AND A DIRECTOR OF ZERO CORPORATION, AN INTERNATIONAL MANUFACTURER PRIMARILY OF ENCLOSURES AND COOLING EQUIPMENT FOR THE ELECTRONICS MARKET.

 Mr. Godbold, 58, has been a director of Pacific Enterprises since 1990.
-He is also a director of Santa Fe Pacific Pipelines, Inc.; the California State Chamber of Commerce (past chairman); The Employer's Group (past chairman); a member of the Board of Trustees of the 4 A's Foundation and The Wellness Community; and a member of the Council on California Competitiveness.
-He is a past President of the Board of Trustees of Marlborough School.
+He is also a director of Santa Fe Pacific Pipelines, Inc., the California State Chamber of Commerce (past chairman) and The Employer's Group (past chairman).
+He is a member of the Board of Trustees of The Wellness Community, a member of the Council on California Competitiveness and a past President of the Board of Trustees of Marlborough School.

+Committees: Audit,

-Committees: Audit, Compensation, and Shares: 2,000
+Shares: 2,000